 On this day in music history: November 17, 1972 – “Seventh Sojourn” the eighth album by The Moody Blues is released.
 Produced by Tony Clarke, it is recorded at Decca Tollington Park Studios in London from May – September 1972.
 Issued as the follow up to the acclaimed and successful “Every Good Boy Deserves Favour”, The Moodies latest album proves to be a difficult undertaking for them.
 The complex arrangements and the intense and often overly political subject matter of the material presents a constant challenge to them throughout the four month long recording sessions.
 So much so that the projected follow up release is shelved, and the band take a three year hiatus following a tour.
 It spins off two singles including “I’m Just A Singer(In A Rock And Roll Band)” (#12 Pop) and “Isn’t It Strange?” (#29 Pop).
 However, both are overshadowed by the belated success of “Nights In White Satin” on the US charts, peaking at #2 in November of 1972.
 Originally released on CD in 1986, it is also reissued as a DTS audio disc, featuring a 5.1 surround mix of the album.
 It is remastered and reissued as a hybrid SACD in 2007 (Europe only), containing the original stereo mix and the 5.1 multi-channel mix.
 The 2007 reissue also contains four additional bonus tracks, followed by a standard redbook CD in 2008 with the same bonus tracks.
 Out of print on vinyl since the late 80’s, it is remastered and reissued as a 180 gram LP by Friday Music in 2014.
 “Seventh Sojourn” spends five weeks at number one on the Billboard Top 200, and is certified Gold in the US by the RIAA.

 On this day in music history: November 10, 1967 – “Days Of Future Passed”, the second album by The Moody Blues is released (US release date is on November 11, 1967).
 Produced by Tony Clarke, it is recorded at Decca Recording Studios in West Hampstead, London from May – November 1967.
-By late 1966, The Moody Blues are at a crossroads musically and professionally after their initial success.
+By late 1966, The Moody Blues are at a career crossroads after their initial success.
 The band go through personnel changes, and begin moving away from playing R&B and blues covers after their second proposed album “Look Out” is shelved.
 Thousands of pounds in debt to Decca and with their contract about to expire, comes an unlikely solution.
 Hugh Mendl, the head of A&R suggests that The Moodies record a rock & roll version of classical composer Antonín Dvořák’s Symphony No. 9.
-Mendl explains to them that the purpose of the album is to launch Decca’s newly established Deram label, and to also demonstrate the label’s new Deramic Stereo Sound (DSS) recording process.
+Mendl explains that the purpose of the album is to launch Decca’s newly established Deram label, and to also demonstrate their new Deramic Stereo Sound (DSS) recording process.
 Giving them full creative control, they agree to the project.
 Working along side conductor Peter Knight and the London Festival Orchestra, “Days Of Future Passed” is conceived as a concept album depicting life through the course of a single day.
 It is a cycle of seven songs complete with orchestral interludes and spoken passages by keyboardist Mike Pinder, who also uses a Mellotron throughout for instrumental sounds and effects.
 Regarded as the beginnings of “progressive rock”, the mixture of lush orchestral accompaniment and psychedelic rock makes an immediate impact upon its release in the UK.
-However in the US, it takes considerably longer for it to find its audience and make a similar impact.
+In the US, it takes considerably longer for it to find its audience and make a similar impact.
 Initially released as a single in January of 1968, “Nights In White Satin” fails to chart in the US.
 The follow up release “Tuesday Afternoon” (#24 US Pop) fares much better.
 “Nights” belatedly becomes a huge hit, peaking at #2 on the Hot 100 in November of 1972.
 The revival of that song also sends “Days” into the top five.
 In time, it becomes one of the definitive albums of the era.
-“Days” is remixed in 1978, when the masters of some songs on the original 1967 mix, have deteriorated and become unusable.
-The year before, it is also remixed into quadraphonic stereo and released on open reel tape.
+“Days” is remixed in 1978, when some of the original masters, have deteriorated and become unusable.
+It is also remixed into quadraphonic stereo and released on open reel tape (prior to the stereo remix).
 It is also released as a DTS audio disc in 2001 with a 5.1 surround mix.
 The album is reissued numerous times over the years, being most recently remastered in 2006 as a two disc Deluxe Edition.
 They are hybrid SACD’s featuring the stereo and new 5.1 surround mixes on the first disc, with the second featuring mono single edits, outtakes and recordings from a BBC radio broadcasts recorded in September 1967 and January 1968.
 It is also reissued as 180 gram vinyl LP by Friday Music in 2012.
 “Days Of Future Passed” peaks at number three on the Billboard Top 200, and is certified Platinum in the US by the RIAA.

 On this day in music history: November 3, 1979 – “Hydra”, the second album by Toto is released.
 Produced by Tom Knox and Toto, it is recorded at Sunset Sound Studios in Hollywood, CA and Reggie Fisher Recording Studio in Studio City, CA from January – May 1979.
 While their self titled debut album is still riding high in the charts, the L.A. based band return to the studio to record their sophomore release.
 Sporting a harder progressive rock edge on many tracks, “Hydra” differs significantly from its multi-Platinum selling predecessor.
 To casual fans and radio programmers, the startling change up in musical direction is puzzling, and without a major hit single to drive sales, leads to it not being as well received commercially as the first.
 However, the album attains cult classic status among many fans of the band, and becomes a favorite of audiophiles for the excellent quality of the engineering and production throughout.
 It spins off three singles including “99” (#26 Pop), inspired by the George Lucas sci-fi cult classic “THX 1138”, “St. George And The Dragon” and “All Us Boys”.
 The original LP is packaged in a gatefold with the vinyl sporting custom art labels, with the cover graphics, label text, and lyric sheet calligraphy designed by famed graphic artist Mike Manoogian (Rod Stewart, Lionel Richie, Stevie Nicks).
 In 2001, Sony Music reissues the album as a single layer hi-resolution SACD disc, that becomes a sought after collector’s item after it goes out of print.
 The same remaster is also issued for a standard “redbook” CD released in Japan in 2005, replicating the original gatefold LP packaging in mini-LP form, with the original custom LP label silk screened on to the disc itself.
 And in 2011, “Hydra” is reissued on vinyl by the Music On Vinyl label, making it available in that format for the first time in over twenty years.
 “Hydra” peaks at number thirty seven on the Billboard Top 200, and is certified Gold in the US by the RIAA.